Red Sox Hold off Blue Jays with Moreland’s Bat and Bullpen

+BOSTON (AP) — Mitch Moreland’s crack of the bat in a nearly empty Fenway Park was easily heard.
+Alex Verdugo’s yell after his homer-saving catch might have been even louder.

-BOSTON (AP) — Alex Verdugo hit two solo homers over the Green Monster, Mitch Moreland had a two-run shot and Boston’s beleaguered staff rebounded to lift the Red Sox past the Toronto Blue Jays 5-3 on Friday night.
+Verdugo hit two solo homers over the Green Monster and made a homer-robbing grab, Mitch Moreland hit a two-run shot and Boston’s beleaguered staff rebounded to lift the Red Sox past the Toronto Blue Jays 5-3 on Friday night.

-Verdugo also robbed Travis Shaw of a homer with a leaping grab and Moreland had a bases-loaded walk to help Boston win its second straight following a four-game losing streak.
+Verdugo snagged Travis Shaw’s bid with his leaping grab in the ninth inning, pulling the ball back before it landed in Toronto’s bullpen, and Moreland added a bases-loaded walk to help Boston win its second straight following a four-game losing streak.

+“I would say I’ve never screamed like that before,” Verdugo said, smiling.
+“I used to be a pitcher back in the day.
+I was pretty hyped up.”

-Cavan Biggio hit a solo homer, and Vladimir Guerrero Jr. and Bo Bichette each had an RBI double for Toronto, which has dropped five of six.
+Cavan Biggio hit a solo homer, and Vladimir Guerrero and Bo Bichette each had an RBI double for Toronto, which has dropped five of six.

-Moreland’s homer, coming with a loud crack of the bat echoing throughout a nearly empty Fenway Park, sailed just over the 380-foot sign at the edge of the Blue Jays’ bullpen in right off starter Tanner Roark (1-1) in the third inning for his fourth homer.
+Moreland’s homer, coming with the crack echoing around Fenway, sailed just over the 380-foot sign at the edge of the Blue Jays’ bullpen in right off starter Tanner Roark (1-1) in the third inning for his fourth homer.

+“I just didn’t have it tonight, basically, is what it is,” Roark said.
+“Just the hand placement out front of pitches was just a hair off.”

 Entering the night with the AL’s second-worst ERA (5.28), Boston used six relievers to hold down the Blue Jays.
-Heath Hembree (2-0) got three outs for the victory and Brandon Workman the final three for his third save.
+Reliever Heath Hembree (2-0) got three outs for the victory and Brandon Workman the final three for his third save.

+“Pretty good.
+All of them,” Boston manager Ron Roenicke said.
+“We’re trying to piece together what order it was going to be in.”

 Verdugo had given Boston a 2-1 edge when he hit his first Fenway homer with the Red Sox (he had one with the Los Angeles Dodgers last season), an opposite-field shot that bounced off the second row of seats above the Monster and back onto the field.
 His other came leading off the eighth.